kasiaostapowicz/kasiaostapowicz.github.io/README.md

                 <li><strong>Climate Change Impacts:</strong> Modelling global warming effects on ecosystems and landscapes.</li>
 	    </ul>
 	<h2>Project Management, Teaching and Mentorship</h2>
-			I have experience leading both research lab.
-(EO-Change Lab.) and international and national research and educational projects and networks.
-My work encompasses scientific and educational initiatives, fostering interdisciplinary research, teaching, and knowledge exchange.
-I have successfully managed projects such as TRACE and RS4FOR, coordinating multidisciplinary teams to achieve project objectives.
-Additionally, I collaborate with global scientific and educational networks, enhancing cross-disciplinary research and facilitating knowledge transfer.</br>
+			Dr. Katarzyna Ostapowicz has experience leading both research lab.
+(EO-Change Lab), as well as managing international and national research and educational projects and networks.
+Her work encompasses scientific and educational initiatives, fostering interdisciplinary research, teaching, and knowledge exchange.
+She has successfully managed projects such as TRACE and RS4FOR, coordinating multidisciplinary teams to achieve project objectives.
+Additionally, she collaborates with global scientific and educational networks, enhancing cross-disciplinary research and facilitating knowledge transfer.</br>
 			<p></p>
 	    	<h3>Applied Research and Industry Collaboration</h3>
-			I have contributed to projects that bridge academic research with practical applications, driving innovation and sustainable practices across various industries.
-Engagement with public and private sector organisations has enabled the translation of scientific insights into actionable solutions, benefiting both the scientific community and industry stakeholders.</br>
+			She has contributed to projects that bridge academic research with practical applications, driving innovation and sustainable practices across various industries.
+Engagement with public and private sector organizations has enabled the translation of scientific insights into actionable solutions, benefiting both the scientific community and industry stakeholders.</br>
 			<p></p>
 	    	<h3>Commitment to Education and Mentorship</h3>
-			Committed to the education and advancement of future scientists, I have a strong background in teaching and mentoring students at undergraduate, master’s, doctoral, and postdoctoral levels.</br>
+			Committed to the education and advancement of future scientists, dr. Ostapowicz has a strong background in teaching and mentoring students at undergraduate, master’s, doctoral, and postdoctoral levels.</br>
 			<p></p>
 </p>